-Otto is a labradoodle puppy who will be undertaking training to become our school dog.
-He joined my family at eight weeks old in the middle of June and will be attending school gradually (all three bases) from a young age.
+Otto is a labradoodle who is undertaking training to become our school dog.
+He joined my family at eight weeks old in the middle of June 2022 and has been attending school gradually (all three bases) from a young age.
 He has been carefully chosen for temperament, coat, size and ease of training.

 Labradoodles are known to be good with people, intelligent and low shedding, which means they are highly unlikely to shed fur.
 Otto is a second generation labradoodle (Mum is a labradoodle, Dad a miniature poodle).
-I have seen both parents to check temperament and they are placid, friendly and calm.
+I met both parents to check temperament and they are placid, friendly and calm.

-Otto will grow up in the school environment becoming fully accustomed to the routines of the day and eventually supporting pupils within the setting.
-As a puppy he will primarily spend time with myself familiarising with the environment in quiet areas with regular rest breaks.
+Otto will continue to grow up in the school environment becoming fully accustomed to the routines of the day and supporting pupils within the setting.
+As a young dog he will primarily spend time with myself familiarising with the environment in quiet areas with regular rest breaks.

 Evidence indicates that benefits of this initiative will include: